 Welcome to MuseumDiamonds.com!

-Come back in a couple of months to view a NEW diamond that has NEVER BEEN ACCURATELY REPLICATED before, and to read an in-depth discussion on the confusion surrounding it.
+The Orlov is a diamond that has NEVER BEEN ACCURATELY REPLICATED before.
+Read an in-depth discussion on the confusion surrounding it.

 There's a lot of information on the Web regarding famous diamonds.
 Unfortunately, a lot of it isn't true ...